buildbuddy-io/buildbuddy/website/blog/buck2.md

 - Stage 4: Validate stage 3 output with a test (1 test target)

-Before each action, we sleep a random duration between 0 and 4 seconds to make the simulation a bit closer to real-world build.
+Before each action, we sleep a random duration between 0 and 4 seconds to make the simulation closer to real-world build.

 We also inject this sleep value into our test to help validate testing features down the line: